How to Evaluate Speech Translation with Source-Aware Neural MT Metrics

-These experiments show that, even under realistic conditions where ASR sources are generated fully automatically, our proposed alignment solution remains highly effective, yielding only a minimal degradation (2.0-2.5\%) compared to the upper bound scores computed on manually segmented sources.
+These in-the-wild re-segmentation experiments show that, even under realistic conditions where ASR sources are generated fully automatically, our proposed alignment solution remains highly effective, yielding only a minimal degradation in semantic content, as measured by LASER, of 2–3\% compared to the upper bound scores computed on manual sources.

+In light of results shown in Tables~\ref{tab:in-vivoReseg} and~\ref{tab:in-vivoReseg-SplitPerLang} and discussed above, all subsequent experiments use XLR-SimAlign for the refinement stage, as it slightly outperforms XLR-LaBSE overall.
+Although XLR-LaBSE is substantially faster, as discussed in Appendix~B, we opt for accuracy over computational efficiency.

 \paragraph{\bf In-the-wild Synthetic Sources: Results}